woldier/EEGDiR/readme.md

 </b>

 <hr>
-<i>Electroencephalogram (EEG) signals play a pivotal role in clinical medicine, brain research, and
+<i>Electroencephalogram (EEG) signals are essential in clinical medicine, brain research, and neurological disease studies.
+However, various physiological and environmental artifacts introduce noise,
-neurological disease studies.
-However, susceptibility to various physiological and environmental artifacts introduces noise in recorded EEG data, impeding accurate analysis of underlying brain activity.
+hindering accurate analysis of brain activity.
+Recent advancements in deep learning offer promising solutions for enhancing EEG signal denoising compared to traditional methods.
+In this study, we introduce the Retentive Network architecture from large language model (LLM) to EEG signal denoising, leveraging its robust feature extraction and global modeling capabilities.
-Denoising techniques are crucial to mitigate this challenge.
-Recent advancements in deep learningbased approaches exhibit substantial potential for enhancing the signal-to-noise ratio of EEG data compared to traditional methods.
-In the realm of large-scale language models (LLMs), the Retentive Network (Retnet) infrastructure, prevalent for some models, demonstrates robust feature extraction and global modeling capabilities.
-Recognizing the temporal similarities between EEG signals and natural language, we introduce the Retnet from natural language processing to EEG denoising.
+To adapt Retnet to the one-dimensional nature of EEG signals, we propose a signal embedding method, transforming EEG signals into two dimensions for network input.
 This integration presents a novel approach to EEG denoising, opening avenues for a profound understanding of brain activities and accurate diagnosis of neurological diseases.
-Nonetheless, direct application of Retnet to EEG denoising is unfeasible due to the one-dimensional nature of EEG signals, while natural language processing deals with two-dimensional data.
-To facilitate Retnet application to EEG denoising, we propose the signal embedding method, transforming one-dimensional EEG signals into two dimensions for use as network inputs.
-Experimental results validate the substantial improvement in denoising effectiveness achieved by the proposed method.</i>
+In addition, since the creation of deep learning datasets is very time-consuming and cumbersome, we also provide a standardized ready-to-use dataset that has been preprocessed to accelerate the progress of deep learning methods.
+Based on the dataset we produced and the proposed method, t he experimental results show that the denoising effect is significantly improved compared to the existing methods.</i>